-After a day of travelling, you probably want to take a nice warm shower or even to get into a hot bath just to relive the stress and tiredness from all the sightseeing.
+After a day of traveling, you probably want to take a nice warm shower or even get into a hot bath just to relieve the stress and tiredness from all the sightseeing.
 Yet once you stepped inside the bathroom, you realize, the water is freezing cold?!

 First, find the control panel

 This is a pattern that many foreign tourists have experienced during their trip to Japan, especially for those who are staying in an apartment.
 Unlike countries that have built-in hot water tanks in most of the buildings, Japan highly relies on a water heater for the majority of households.
 Once you step into a house in Japan, you will most often see a panel with multiple buttons on it.

 For some households, you will find two control panels, one around the living room area and one inside of the bathroom.
 Let’s first go through the one in the living room.
 As you can see in the picture above, the panel consists of:

 運転 (Unten): On/Off button.
 This is the button you use to get hot water!